atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/README.md

 ```

 ---
+## Type sbool{#sbool}

+---

-# Alternative representations
+# Alternative representations{#alternative-representations}

-We provide two different implementations for the extended types values, using their corresponding Type-A and Type-B evaluations described in the "ISO Guide to Measurement Uncertainty" ([JCMG 100:2008][https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf]).
+We provide two different implementations for the extended numerical types values, using their corresponding Type-A and Type-B evaluations described in the "ISO Guide to Measurement Uncertainty" ([JCMG 100:2008](https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf)).

-* In Type A implementations, uncertain values are represented by n independent observations X = {x1,...,xn} that have been
+- In Type A implementations, uncertain values are represented by n independent observations X = {x1,...,xn} that have been
 obtained under the same conditions of measurement.
 The value of the corresponding uncertain number corresponds to the mean of the sample, and the uncertainty is given by the standard deviation.
-* In Type B implementation, values are represented by the mean and standard deviation of the assumed probability density function that represents how the measurements of the ground truth values are expected to distribute (in case of floats and integers) or the degree of belief that an event will occur (in case of booleans).
+- In Type B implementation, values are represented by the mean and standard deviation of the assumed probability density function that represents how the measurements of the ground truth values are expected to distribute (in case of floats and integers) or the degree of belief that an event will occur (in case of booleans).

 Types **ubool**, **ufloat** and **uint** defined above are implemented using Type B evaluation, and all type operations are implemented using closed-form expressions.